kejarking312/e-commerce-website/README.md

 # E-commerce-Website
-Full stack project using react, python and django.
+Full stack project using react, python, django and PostgreSQL